WHAT IS AHEC?

-We achieve this by emplowering community residents to take an active role in grooming local youth to be future providers and recruiting heatlhcare providers who are genuinely interested in serving locally and becoming long-term citizens of that community.
+We achieve this by empowering community residents to take an active role in grooming local youth to be future providers and recruiting healthcare providers who are genuinely interested in serving locally and becoming long-term citizens of that community.
 In addition, AHEC encourages and assists communities in building local relationships and support to retain the providers.

 West Central Missouri AHEC is a regional center of the Missouri Area Health Centers (MAHEC) which is a statewide network comprised of federal and local partnerships, The MAHEC mission and objectives align with federal AHEC requirements: to enhance access to quality health care, particularly primary and preventative care, by growing and supporting Missouri’s health care workforce.
 These efforts are supported in part with funds from the the U.S. Department of Health and Human Services (DHHS), Bureau of Health Professions (BHrP); and local support mechanisms.

 Creating Academic-Community Partnerships